-We build our paddles to last but here are a few tips to keep your paddle looking good and playing its best.
+We build our paddles to last but a little extra care can go a long way.
+Here are a few tips to keep your paddle looking good and playing its best.

 - When you’re finished playing clean your grip.
 Wipe it down with a towel or even a part of your shirt.